US troops sheltered in Saddam-era bunkers during Iran missile attack - Local News 8

 Iraqi Prime Minister Adil Abdul Mahdi has said he was told by Iran, at around midnight, to expect airstrikes inside his country.
 An Arab diplomat who CNN spoke to said that the Iraqis passed on information about the strikes to the US.

-But the US had already received reporting about a ballistic missile attack by the time the Iraqis could notify them, according to al-Asad’s Lieutenant Colonel Tim Garland.
+But the US had already received reporting about a ballistic missile attack by the time the Iraqis could notify them, according to al-Asad’s Lt.
+Col. Tim Garland.

 The first missiles fell at 1:34 a.m.
 They were followed by three more volleys, spaced out by more than 15 minutes each.
 The attack lasted over two hours.
 Troops on the base described it as a time fraught with suspense, fear and feelings of defenselessness.

-“You can defend against (paramilitary forces), but you can’t defend against this,” said Captain Patrick Livingstone, US Air Force Security Forces Commander on the base, referring to previous rocket attacks by armed groups.
+“You can defend against (paramilitary forces), but you can’t defend against this,” said Capt.
+Patrick Livingstone, US Air Force security forces commander on the base, referring to previous rocket attacks by armed groups.
 “Right now, this base is not designed to defend against missiles.”

 Ill-equipped to defend against ballistic missiles